SnowyMouse/invader/README.md

   -p --bump-palettize <val>    Set the bumpmap palettization setting.
 Can be:
                                off or on.
 Default (new tag): off -P --fs-path                 Use a filesystem path for the data.
-  -R --regenerate              Use the bitmap tag's color plate as data.
+  -R --regenerate              Use the bitmap tag's compressed color plate data
-  -s --mipmap-scale <type>     [REQUIRES --extended] Mipmap scale type.
-Can be:
+                               as data.
-                               linear, nearest-alpha, nearest.
-Default (new
+  -s --mipmap-scale <type>     Mipmap scale type.
+This does not save in .bitmap
-                               tag): linear
+                               tags.
+Can be: linear, nearest-alpha, nearest.
-  -t --tags <dir>              Use the specified tags directory.
+                               Default (new tag): linear -t --tags <dir>              Use the specified tags directory.
   -T --type <type>             Set the type of bitmap.
 Can be: 2d-textures,
                                3d-textures, cube-maps, interface-bitmaps, or